-Expats moving to Bermuda will find an island as like paradise as one can imagine.
-The tiny North Atlantic island is just 20 square miles (54 square kilometres) in size.
-Those moving there will find that they're never further than a mile from the ocean.
-The sea is characterised by a turquoise clarity washing across the pink sand.
-The island makes for an idyllic tourist and expat destination.
+Those moving to Bermuda will find that they're never further than a mile from the ocean.
+The sea is characterised by a turquoise clarity, washing across pink sand.
+Bermuda makes for an idyllic tourist and expat destination.

 Charities and volunteering are popular on the island, and there are numerous opportunities for trailing spouses.
 The island has churches of many denominations but caters less extensively for non-Christian religions.